41 Things To Do for Free When You’re Out of Ideas (and Money)

 Fun Things to Do for Free

-Download the Geocaching app and start searching for special treasures within your neighborhood.
-It’s something fun to do that’s free and exciting for an adventurous individual or group of people.
+Download the Geocaching app and start searching for special treasures all around the neighborhood.
+It’s something free to do that would be exciting for either an adventurous individual or a group of people.

-Check with your local museums to see if they offer free visits on specific days.
-Plan a day trip based on your museum’s schedule.
+Check with the local museums to see if they offer free visits on specific days.
+Plan a day trip based on that museum’s schedule.

-There’s nothing cozier than reading a new book nestled in the corner of a quiet library.
-With books on everything from real estate to health and fitness, you could learn nearly anything you want for free.
+There’s nothing cozier than reading a new book while nestled in the corner of a quiet library.
+With local libraries offering books on every topic from real estate to health and fitness, it is possible to learn nearly anything for free.

-Plan karaoke night at your home or, better yet, find out where you can join a local event.
-You don’t have to be the number one musician in town to sing karaoke, but you do need to get out of your comfort zone to have fun with it.
+Plan a karaoke night at home, or better yet, join a local event.
+You don’t have to be particularly talented to participate, but you do need to get out of your comfort zone to have fun with it.

 The number of incoming sales and scam calls is rising.
-Why not have some fun and turn the conversation around on your caller for a good laugh?
+Why not flip the tables, record it, and turn the conversation around on the scammer for a good laugh?

-If you enjoy shopping but don’t have the disposable income to do so right now, you can still visit your favorite stores and window shop.
-Make a wishlist for the next time you have the cash to burn.
+People who enjoy shopping but don’t have the disposable income to do so right now can still get out for a little window-shopping.
+Instead of spending money, make a running wish list that you can refer to the next time you have some cash to burn.